HDFGroup/hsds/docs/docker_install.rst

-    export AWS_ACCESS_KEY_ID=1234567890            # user your AWS account access key if using S3 (Not needed if running on EC2 and AWS_IAM_ROLE is defined) export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use your AWS account access secret key if using S3  (Not needed if running on EC2 and AWS_IAM_ROLE is defined) export BUCKET_NAME=hsds.test                   # set to the name of the bucket you will be usings export AWS_REGION=us-east-1                    # for boto compatibility - for S3 set to the region the bucket is in export AWS_S3_GATEWAY="http://http://s3.amazonaws.com  # Use AWS endpoint for region where bucket is export HSDS_ENDPOINT="http://hsds.hdf.test"    # use https protocal if SSL is desired
+    export AWS_ACCESS_KEY_ID=1234567890            # user your AWS account access key if using S3 (Not needed if running on EC2 and AWS_IAM_ROLE is defined) export AWS_SECRET_ACCESS_KEY=ABCDEFGHIJKL      # use your AWS account access secret key if using S3  (Not needed if running on EC2 and AWS_IAM_ROLE is defined) export BUCKET_NAME=hsds.test                   # set to the name of the bucket you will be using export AWS_REGION=us-east-1                    # for boto compatibility - for S3 set to the region the bucket is in export AWS_S3_GATEWAY="http://http://s3.amazonaws.com  # Use AWS endpoint for region where bucket is export HSDS_ENDPOINT="http://hsds.hdf.test"    # use https protocal if SSL is desired